Flat Baroque and Berserk: Tracks on compilation albums

 One of the album tracks, "Song of the Ages" appeared on the 1970 Harvest Records sampler album, Picnic – A Breath of Fresh Air.
 However, the inclusion of the previously unreleased Pink Floyd song, "Embryo", considered unfinished by the band and used without their permission, saw the album's withdrawal from sale.

 A similarly entitled retrospective compilation album, A Breath of Fresh Air – A Harvest Records Anthology 1969–1974, was released in 2007.
 This three-disc compilation contained only three tracks in common with its precursor.
 Harper's "Song of the Ages" was dropped in favour of "Francesca" and "Don't You Grieve", and two other Harper tracks were also included; "South Africa" from his 1973 release Lifemask and "Twelve Hours Of Sunset" from his following 1974 album Valentine.

 Track listing

-All tracks written by Roy Harper, though upon the original 1970 release, all tracks except "I Hate the White Man", "Francesca" and "Hell's Angels" were credited to H. Ash, an alias of Harper.
+All tracks written by Roy Harper; however, on the original 1970 release, all tracks except "I Hate the White Man", "Francesca" and "Hell's Angels" were credited to H. Ash, an alias of Harper.